 This Miso Seaweed Salad is the perfect accompaniment to any Japanese meal – it’s salty-sweet, delicious and super healthy!

 You can use any type of miso you have on hand, but I personally think a sweet white miso works best for this salad.
-My favourite is this Clearspring Sweet White Miso, which you can buy in most supermarkets in the UK (it’s also gluten-free).
+You can buy miso in Asian supermarkets, local health stores and most supermarkets.

 Because this salad is best enjoyed cold and keeps well in the fridge for up to a few days, it’s perfect for those times when you want to prepare food in advance – there’s something so satisfying about being able to pull a ready-to-eat side dish out of the fridge just before you sit down to eat.